 - Jewelry that you wear every day and consider to be a necessity, like your wedding ring or a watch.
 Any other sentimental valuables are suggested to be left in the safety of your home or locked in our safe.

 - Your current prescription medication in the original pharmacy bottle is a requirement for admission.
 All labels on your bottles are to be intact, and any liquid medications must be new and sealed.
 You should also bring a list of all your medications and dosages or a printout from your local pharmacy.

 - To help ensure safety and a cohesive treatment experience, Celadon Recovery has a dress code for all residents.
 Please be aware of this while you are packing.
-If you are unsure about how to pack for the weather, pack layering options, like T-shirts, long sleeves shirts, and a bathing suit.
+If you are unsure about how to pack for the weather, pack layering options, like T-shirts, and long sleeves shirts.